bghira/SimpleTuner/documentation/quickstart/SIGMA.md

 Depending on the dataset you have, you will need to set up your dataset directory and dataloader configuration file differently.
 In this example, we will be using [pseudo-camera-10k](https://huggingface.co/datasets/ptx0/pseudo-camera-10k) as the dataset.

-In your `OUTPUT_DIR` directory, create a multidatabackend.json:
+In your `/home/user/simpletuner/config` directory, create a multidatabackend.json:

 ```json
 [